The ABCs of Didgeridoo - Spring 2014

 After you have mastered step 6 and completed the cycle, you've done it!
 It is time to pick up a didge and put your new circular breathing skills in action.

-Playing the Didgeridoo as a Natural Alternative Treatment for Obstructive Sleep Apnea
+Didgeridoo for Sleep Apnea

 "I've had breathing problems during sleep for at least a year and a half, maybe much longer: snoring, gasping for breath when I was sleeping.
 At best it was a loud snore.
 I have now been playing didgeridoo for about two months and I've been practicing four or five times a week for about thirty minutes a day.
 This past weekend I was at my friend's house and he said that throughout the night my breathing was just beautiful.
 He was so thrilled to hear such a difference, just quiet constant breathing.
 I'm very proud of that.
 It's a big change."